Mayitzin/Taan/README.md

 ## What is T'aan?

-T'aan means _language_ in Mayan language.
+T'aan means _language_ in Mayan.
 In pre-hispanic [Mesoamerica](https://en.wikipedia.org/wiki/Mesoamerica) existed dozens of languages and hundreds of dialects, which difficulted the fast integration of the several nations.
 In order to ease their communication, specialized translators and interpreters were established.
 These interpreters could read the several scripts and codices and, thus, connect their communities.

 The Mayans of Yucatán used the word **T'aan** to name _language_, _conversation_, _to read aloud_, _word_ or _voice_.
 In short, everything that had to do with communication in any language belongs to the space of **T'aan**.